gitlabhq/gitlabhq/doc/development/integrations/jenkins.md

 ## Configure your GitLab project

-To activate the Jenkins service you must have a Starter subscription or higher.
+To activate the Jenkins service:

 1. Go to your project's page, then **Settings > Integrations > Jenkins CI**.
 1. Check the **Active** checkbox and the triggers for **Push** and **Merge request**.